-Traverse can be deployed in an environment with similar private addresses, as long as each of these networks has its own DGE.
-The Provisioning Database does NOT reference devices by IP addresses, so many devices can exist in the system with the same IP address.
-Each device is allocated to a DGE, so as long as the respective DGE can access the private (or NAT) network, the devices on these networks can be monitored by Traverse.
+Traverse can be deployed in an environment with similar private addresses, as long as each of these networks has its own DGE/DGEx.
+The Provisioning Database references devices by DGE/DGEx serialNumbers they belong to, so many devices can exist in the system with the same IP address.
+Each device is allocated to a DGE/DGEx, so as long as the respective DGE/DGEx can access the private (or NAT) network, the devices on these networks can be monitored by Traverse.